History of South Windsor, CT

 - Windsor Farms Historic District

-Mazda of Manchester is proud to be part of Connecticut’s rich and vibrant history, and we look forward to serving our Rockville neighbors for years to come.
+Mazda of Manchester is proud to be part of Connecticut’s rich and vibrant history, and we look forward to serving our Vernon neighbors for years to come.
 Contact us today for more information on how we can help you or for restaurant recommendations in South Windsor.

 More from Mazda of Manchester

-You can rest assured that you’re being protected on South Windsor roadways and beyond when you choose a Mazda SUV like the 2019 Mazda CX-5.
+You can rest assured that you’re being protected on Hartford roadways and beyond when you choose a Mazda SUV like the 2019 Mazda CX-5.
 Now that the Mazda safety ratings are in for the CX-5, you can see how impressive this model’s safety tech is as well as how it holds up against the road…

-When you’re cruising around the South Windsor area, you need a vehicle like the 2018 Mazda6.
+When you’re cruising around the Hartford area, you need a vehicle like the 2018 Mazda6.
 Aside from enhanced performance features, this new model boasts plenty of style, too, especially with the 2018 Mazda6 exterior.
 From colors to accessories to standard looks, explore the 2018 Mazda6 exterior in more detail with us at Mazda of Manchester before heading…